Mum's Army: Plot

-Some time later, Mainwaring makes a visit to Anne's Pantry, a tea shop where he knows Mrs Gray regularly visits.
-Indeed, it isn't long before she arrives, and Mrs Gray's order willingly joins Mainwaring's bill.
+Later, Mainwaring makes a visit to Anne's Pantry, a tea shop where he knows Mrs Gray regularly visits.
+Indeed, it is not long before she arrives, and Mrs Gray's order willingly joins Mainwaring's bill.
 However, while trying to have a quiet chat, they are interrupted by Godfrey, Jones, Walker, and eventually Pike, who informs Mainwaring that the bank inspectors have arrived, forcing Mainwaring to abandon his chat.
 Mainwaring leaves as the waitress returns, leaving Mrs Gray to pay for both coffees.

-Jones' section are commenting on Mainwaring's recent behaviour.
-Edith remarks that they went to the pictures together twice over the past week, and Pike says that they have coffee every morning together, however they now frequent the Dutch Oven, due to wagging tongues.
-Frazer thinks Mainwaring's making a fool of himself.
+Later, Jones' section comments on Mainwaring's recent behaviour.
+Edith remarks that they went to the pictures together twice over the past week, and Pike says that they have coffee every morning together at the Dutch Oven, due to wagging tongues.
+Frazer thinks Mainwaring is making a fool of himself.
 Unbeknown to them, Wilson is listening, and decides to confront Mainwaring.

-Wilson skirts round the subject, trying to subtly tell Mainwaring that he's making a fool of himself.
-However, Mainwaring misconstrues Wilson's incomprehensible speech, and announces that he is disbanding the ladies section, except for a few special helpers, which should, he believes keep Mrs Pike out of Wilson's hair.
+Wilson skirts round the subject, trying to subtly tell Mainwaring that he is making a fool of himself.
+However, Mainwaring misconstrues Wilson's incomprehensible speech, and announces that he is disbanding the ladies section, except for a few special helpers, which should, he believes, keep Mrs Pike out of Wilson's hair.
 Wilson is shocked.

 Mainwaring notices that Mrs Gray is not on parade.
 Ivy tells Pike that she saw Mrs Gray head towards Walmington station with two heavy suitcases.
-Walker reminds Mainwaring that there's only one train at this time of the evening: the 8:40 to London, and Mainwaring quickly makes himself scarce.
-He confronts Mrs Gray at the station, admitting that he lives from one meeting to the next, and she confesses that she's exactly the same, and that's the reason why she's leaving.
-Mainwaring implores her to stay, but she boards the train.
-However, as the train steams off, Mrs Gray promises to write.
-As the train disappears, Mainwaring is left, standing alone on the station, his face broken with hidden emotion.
+Walker reminds Mainwaring that there is only one train at this time of the evening: the 8:40 to London, and Mainwaring quickly makes himself scarce.
+He confronts Mrs Gray at the station, admitting that he lives from one meeting to the next, and she confesses that she is exactly the same, and that is the reason why she is leaving.
+Mainwaring desperately implores her to stay, but Mrs Gray points out that people are beginning to talk about them; despite Mainwaring's claims that he does not care what other people think about them, Mrs Gray points out that he cannot afford scandal with his career at the bank (to which Mainwaring replies loudly "damn the bloody bank!", shocking her).
+Mainwaring continues to plead with her to stay, but a resolute Mrs Gray eventually boards the train.
+However, as the train steams off, she promises to write.
+As the train disappears, Mainwaring is left standing alone on the station, his face broken with hidden emotion as he quietly mouths the words "I love you".